uas-at-ucla/suas-onboard-2022/README.md

+# suas-onboard
+This repo is the onboard subsystem of the UAS @ UCLA 2023 SUAS competition.

 # suas-vision
-This repo is the vision subsystem of the UAS @ UCLA 2023 SUAS competition.

 ## Getting Started
 First, ensure you have Docker installed.
 See the instructions